One of the things I love most about camping is getting away from my computer for a few days.

-A generator may be the first thing that springs to mind when you think about portable power, particularly if you already own one, but there are a number of downsides to this type of power supply.
+A generator may be the first thing that springs to mind when you think about portable power, particularly if you already own one, but there are several downsides to this type of power supply.

 This brings me to the next problem: generators require fuel.

-You need to make sure that spare fuel is stored safely at a good distance from your tent.
+You need to make sure that spare fuel is stored safely away from your tent.

-Generators do have their uses but ninety-nine percent of the time it’s better to leave them at home.
+Generators have their uses, but for tent camping purposes, it’s better to leave them at home.

 Rechargeable USB Power Banks

 At the opposite end of the scale, you have portable rechargeable power packs.

 You charge them up at home and then use the unit to charge electronic devices when you’re out and about.